Shopify/statsd-instrument/README.md

 #### StatsD.gauge

-A gauge is a single numerical value value that tells you the state of the system at a point in time.
+A gauge is a single numerical value that tells you the state of the system at a point in time.
 A good example would be the number of messages in a queue.

 ``` ruby
 StatsD.gauge('GoogleBase.queued', 12, sample_rate: 1.0)